 What documentation is needed to travel with a baby on a plane?

-As far as age requirements are concerned, there are regulations on the minimum age of a child flying.
+As far as age requirements are concerned, there are regulations on the minimum age of a child travelling by air.
 But in most cases, airlines apply their own rules.
-It is worth specifying that you travel with a child at the time of ticket purchase.
-This will ensure that you are allocated a seat where you can comfortably seat them.
+You should specify that you are travelling with a child when you buy your tickets.
+This will ensure that you are allocated a seat where your child can sit comfortably.

 If you are travelling within the country or Europe, you will not need anything other than the ID card.
 If you are travelling further afield, however, a passport is imperative until he or she is three years old.
 But if you're lucky, you may be able to get a discount on the price of your little one's plane ticket.
 Some airlines even offer them for free.

-Applying for a baby ID is relatively simple as it is largely done online.
-Only the collection of the document requires a visit to a branch.
-Applying for a passport is a little more complex.
-This has a cost for minors under 15 years of age.
-Valid for five years, the passport takes an average of one month to issue.
-If the child is over 12 years old, you can apply via the internet or at a town hall.
-In countries like Belgium, these documents are known as Kids-ID.
-They allow a child under the age of 12 to travel in the European Union and to several other destinations.
+Applying for a baby ID is relatively straightforward, as it is largely done online.
+You only need to go to a branch to collect it.
+Applying for a passport is a little more complicated.
+This costs money for minors under the age of 15.
+Valid for five years, passports take an average of one month to issue.
+If the child is over 12, you can apply online or at a town hall.
+In countries such as Belgium, these documents are known as Kids-ID.
+They allow a child under the age of 12 to travel within the European Union and to several other countries. destinations.